Bossburg, Washington

 Bossburg is a ghost town in Stevens County, Washington, and is located on the east bank of the Columbia River just south of the Canada–US border.
 Bossburg had a maximum population of 800 in 1892.
 The town was once named "Young America," although in 1896 it was renamed in honor of the town's first citizen, C. S. Boss.
 It is currently best known for the 1969 discovery of the footprints in the snow of a supposed Sasquatch known as "Cripplefoot," and subsequent hi-jinks.

+History

 The town produced lead and silver from established mines; however, when mining operations eventually slowed financial issues arose.
 In a futile effort to keep the town alive, a ferry system across the Columbia River was established, and a sawmill was built for lumber operations.
 Several Bossburg newspapers were published, notably the Bossburg Journal from 1893 to 1910, and the Bossburg Herald which was founded and published in 1910 for only one year.

 The Bossburg cemetery is still in use and is cared for by local families; nevertheless, records are not routinely kept and as a result there are several unmarked graves.